Antisemitic trope: Cowardice and lack of patriotism

 With the rise of racist theories in the 19th century, "[a]nother old anti-Semitic canard served to underline the putative 'femininity' of the Jewish race.
 Like women, Jews lacked an 'essence.
 In Genocide and Gross Human Rights Violations, Kurt Jonassohn and Karin S. Björnson wrote:

 Historically, Jews were not allowed to bear arms in most of the countries of the diaspora.
 Therefore, when they were attacked, they were not able to defend themselves.
 In some situations, their protector would defend them.
 If not, they only had a choice between hiding and fleeing.
 This is the origin of the anti-Semitic canard that Jews are cowards.

 Jews were frequently accused of being insufficiently patriotic.
 In late 19th-century France, a political scandal known as the Dreyfus affair involved the wrongful conviction for treason of a young Jewish French officer.
 The political and judicial scandal ended with his full rehabilitation.
 During World War I, the German Military High Command implemented the Judenzählung (German for "Jewish Census"), which was designed to "confirm" allegations of the "lack of patriotism" among German Jews, but the results of the census disproved the accusations and were not made public.
 After the end of the war, the stab-in-the-back myth alleged that internal enemies, including Jews, were responsible for Germany's defeat.

 In Stalin's Soviet Union, the statewide campaign against "rootless cosmopolitans", a Soviet euphemism for Jews, was set out on 28 January 1949 with an article in the party's official newspaper Pravda:

 unbridled, evil-minded cosmopolitans, profiteers with no roots and no conscience [...]
 Grown on rotten yeast of bourgeois cosmopolitanism, decadence and formalism [...] non-indigenous nationals without a motherland, who poison with stench [...] our proletarian culture.

 Such propaganda was followed by state campaigns of persecution until Stalin's death in 1953, which involved mass termination of Soviet Jewish doctors and liquidation of the Jewish Anti-Fascist Committee based on false charges of treason, espionage and association with Zionism.
 The anniversary of the murders was commemorated by Soviet Jewry Movement's activists from the 1960s until the end of the Soviet Union.

-In 1968, the Soviet-dominated Polish communist state exploited pre-existing antisemitism to peddle similar claims, equating Jewish origins with "disloyalty" and "Zionist sympathies", to blame Polish Jews for the anti-communist mass protests.
+In 1968, the Soviet-supported Polish People's Republic exploited pre-existing antisemitism to peddle similar claims, equating Jewish origins with "disloyalty" and "Zionist sympathies", to blame Polish Jews for the anti-communist mass protests.
 A purge of Polish Jews, most of whom were Holocaust survivors, ensued.
 The purge caused the exodus of 5,000–10,000 Polish Jews – around 20–33% of those remaining back then.
 An apology was made by the democratic Polish government in March 2018.